 However, many of us have broad interests and abilities.
 While this is great, it can create some confusion when deciding upon a major.
 Some students wonder how they can begin to focus their interests.
 There are tools to help you decide upon a career pathway.

-The Office of Career Planning offers a free, career interest assessment called Focus 2.
+The Institute for Career Planning offers a free, career interest assessment called Focus 2.
 This assessment compiles your answers to provide you with information about your academic strengths/weaknesses, personality, work/leisure interests and more.
 The Focus 2 generates potential careers that fit your profile!
 Clicking on specific job titles provides you with a wealth of information including job duties, schooling requirements, earnings, outlook and more.

-Set up an appointment to meet with a staff member in the Office of Career Planning to discuss your interests.
+Set up an appointment to meet with a staff member in the Institute for Career Planning to discuss your interests.

 Seek out a job shadow experience, volunteer experience or observational internship with your area of interest.
-The Office of Career Planning can guide you in this process.
+The Institute for Career Planning can guide you in this process.
 Observing a professional in a career field in which you are interested can help you decide whether or not the career still aligns with your interests.

 Seek out a professional internship.
 After you have decided upon a major, you may still be unclear as to which type of career you might enjoy.
 Not only are internships important to complete due to the competitiveness of the job market, but 1-2 internship experiences gives you real career practice so you can better understand your likes and dislikes and build on related experience.